oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # 1 Introduction

-JADN is an information modeling and schema bridging language.
 In the Internet Architecture Board's [Bridge Taxonomy](#bridge), a schema bridge "translates data expressed in a given data model to another one that expresses the same information in a different way."
-An information model defines the structure and content of application information and enables bridge translation by formally specifying what it means to "express the same information".
+JADN is an information modeling language that defines the structure and content of application information and enables data translation by formally specifying what is meant by "the same information".

-[RFC 8477](#rfc8477) (the Internet of Things Semantic Interoperability 2016 Workshop Report) describes a lack of consistency across Standards Developing Organizations in defining application layer data:
+[RFC 8477](#rfc8477) describes a lack of consistency across Standards Developing Organizations in defining application layer data:

 > *One common problem is the lack of an encoding-independent standardization of the information,
 > the so-called information model.*

-JADN addresses the requirements described in RFC 8477:
+JADN addresses the requirements identified in the RFC:

 > ***Formal Languages for Documentation Purposes***
 >